 For the data, we considered a flux density cut at $0.18$ mJy and an alternative more strict cut at $0.4$ mJy, while we used the \texttt{Selavy} and \texttt{PyBDSF} as our source detection algorithms.
 After we constructed the weight maps for the two catalogues and propagated their effect in a pseudo-$C_\ell$ analysis, we fitted our data with our theory models in order to put constraints on $b_g$ and $\sigma_8$.
 This was achieved with an MCMC analysis and using a Gaussian covariance matrix.
 Below we summarise the most important results we found: \begin{itemize} \item The auto-correlation spectra for EMU PS1 using the \texttt{Selavy} and \texttt{PyBDSF} detection algorithms start to deviate significantly (more than our measurement errors) for $\ell \gtrsim 250$ at the $0.18$ mJy flux density cut.
 This is due to the fact that the former algorithm categorises large structures as single objects, while the latter categorises possible sub-structures near a main object as different objects.
 This way, more detected sources lead to a higher power spectrum as measured by \texttt{PyBDSF}.
 Nonetheless, since both algorithms could be right or wrong on this aspect (finding false negatives or false positives), we ignore scales above 250.
 To account for any residual uncertainty remaining on the number of sources, we add an extra shot-noise parameter $A_\text{sn}$ in our modelling.
-We did not report any difference for the $0.4$ mJy flux density cut where we kept all the scale range. \item We found a $\sim$5.5 $\sigma$ detection between the EMU PS1 and the CMB lensing independent of flux density cut. \item At the scale regime where our algorithms agreed, we chose \texttt{Selavy} for our baseline analysis and we placed constraints on the galaxy bias by fixing the cosmological parameters using auto-correlation, cross-correlation spectra and their combination.
+We did not report any difference for the $0.4$ mJy flux density cut where we kept all the scale range {a fact that resulted later in increasing the constraining power by $\sim 30\%$ on galaxy bias and $\sigma_8$}. \item We found a $\sim$5.5 $\sigma$ detection between the EMU PS1 and the CMB lensing independent of flux density cut. \item At the scale regime where our algorithms agreed, we chose \texttt{Selavy} for our baseline analysis and we placed constraints on the galaxy bias by fixing the cosmological parameters using auto-correlation, cross-correlation spectra and their combination.